 After taxes – our excessively high energy costs are the top concern of businesses that consider expanding or relocating into New Hampshire.
 Businesses thrive on competition, and our high energy costs put them at a disadvantage on costs, we need to take several steps to get energy costs down.

 We need more energy.
 I support Northern Pass, and bringing clean hydroelectric power from Canada.
 Northern Pass is estimated to bring $80 million in annual energy cost savings, over 2,600 construction jobs, and tens of millions in state and local tax revenue.
 We also need to invest in energy solutions that are renewable and work like bio mass, and stop subsidizing wind and solar.
 Energy sources should be diverse to protect against supply market shocks.

 The ever-rising cost of healthcare is a perfect example of how government intrusion results in higher costs, more regulation, and less competition.
 Obamacare has been a failure, and should be repealed at the federal level.
-Here in New Hampshire the passage of Medicaid expansion without a long-term funding solution was a mistake.
 We need to allow people to shop for health insurance across state lines to increase competition and consumer choice with a broad risk pool.
 We also need more transparency in health care so individuals can shop and compare prices for medical procedures.

 Fighting the opioid and heroin epidemic

 It is absolutely heartbreaking to see so many of our families being torn apart by the current drug epidemic.
 This is possibly one of the most complicated and emotionally charged issues that the next legislature will face.